thoughtspot/tse-advanced-step-by-step/README.md

 version, then things may have changed.
 Please provide feedback in the discussion or issues.
 You should be on a more recent version of ThoughtSpot for some features.

-## Resources
+## Resources and knowledge

 For this tutorial you will need the following:

 * A modern browser.
 Chrome is recommended, but not required.
 All examples will use Chrome.
 * Access to ThoughtSpot with TSE enabled.
 If you don't have an account, you can create an account at https://thoughtspot.com/trial?tsref=dev=stepbystep.
-* A solid understanding of HTML, Javascript, and CSS.
 * A code editor for editing the Javascript code.
 The examples will use [Visual Studio Code](https://code.visualstudio.com/), a free editor that works on many operating systems.
 * [NodeJS](https://nodejs.org/) and [Node Package Manager (NPS)](https://www.npmjs.com/) to install and run code.
+* (Optionally) [Git](https://www.git-scm.com/downloads) command line.
+Git isn't required, but is recommended.
+And it comes pre-installed on macOS and Linux.
-* A basic understanding of ThoughtSpot Embedding.
+* A basic understanding of ThoughtSpot Embedding and web development with HTML, CSS, and Javascript.

 This tutorial uses [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/)  It's not important to understand this framework to complete the course.
 All the steps and files to modify will be described as we proceed